 2011 Sessions and Schedule - The Global Education Collaborative.
 Conference Sessions Full conference session descriptions and commenting areas are HERE.

 It is stuffed with factoids and information about our planet, with colorful illustrations that will continue to entice children to explore its pages.
-Did you know that dates have been around for so long that no one knows what region the palm tree is native to; or that polar bears are the largest predator on earth, weighing up to 1,499 pounds?
-The Atlas aims to present a snapshot of our planet today and how people in different parts of the world interact with it. #Tech, #GlobalEd, & #EarlyEd News.
+Did you know that dates have been around for so long that no one knows what region the palm tree is native to; or that polar bears are the largest predator on earth, weighing up to 1,499 pounds? #Tech, #GlobalEd, & #EarlyEd News.
 Five for Friday: Getting a Global Education from Social Media - My Wonderful World Blog. / Teddy Bears.
 Ed Gragert: Global Competency Through International Interaction and Education.
 The world is capturing our national attention like no other time in recent years.

 Last year more than 100 foreign delegations and governments visited Helsinki, hoping to learn the secret of their schools' success.
 In 2006, Finland's pupils scored the highest average results in science and reading in the whole of the developed world.
 In the OECD's exams for 15 year-olds, known as PISA, they also came second in maths, beaten only by teenagers in South Korea.
+This isn't a one-off: in previous PISA tests Finland also came out top.
+The Finnish philosophy with education is that everyone has something to contribute and those who struggle in certain subjects should not be left behind.
+A tactic used in virtually every lesson is the provision of an additional teacher who helps those who struggle in a particular subject.
 Big Thinkers: Linda Darling-Hammond on Becoming Internationally.
 Linda: In the United States now, we're talking a lot about international competition, internationally benchmarked standards and so on.

 And I wanted to see what is actually happening in terms of teaching and learning in other countries.
 So I've looked at a lot of high-achieving countries, and it became very clear to me right away that the issue is not just the standards that are written on paper.
-It's the entire teaching and learning system that is created in high-achieving countries like Finland and Singapore, Australia, Canada, Hong Kong and others, that is very different from what we have in the United States.
+TakingITGlobal - Inspire.
+Inform.
+Involve.